 The next time you need to replace a servo that has its lead routed through equipment and bulkheads, try this: tie a string to the servo’s plug before you remove the servo.
 You can now use the string to pull the new servo plug through the same path as the old one.

 Everyone seems to have some old 5- and 30-minute epoxy lying around that has become thick and difficult to squeeze out of the bottle.
 Place it in a microwave for a few seconds–longer, if needed.
 The epoxy will become thin and easy to mix while still retaining its strength.
 [Editor’s note: “seconds” is the operative word here, and I wouldn’t recommend doing this in front of your family members who also use the microwave.
-Better yet, maybe just buy some new epoxy? -DC]
+Better yet, maybe just buy some new epoxy? -Debra]